 Boats are like cars—using and maintaining them can have an impact on the environment.
 Fuel spills, oil leaks, detergents, and boat sewage discharges all can pollute the water.
 Boating in sensitive and shallow areas can also harm delicate habitats if not done with care.
 With minimal effort and expense you can help keep our coastal waters clean and healthy—a key ingredient for great boating.
-Many websites provide useful tips for minimizing boating impacts, including Clean Boating in the Commonwealth, an article on page 52 of the Massachusetts Office of Coastal Zone Management (CZM) 2007 Coastlines magazine.
+Many websites provide useful tips for minimizing boating impacts, including Clean Boating in the Commonwealth, an article on page 52 of the Massachusetts Office of Coastal Zone Management (CZM) 2007 Coastlines file size 38MB magazine.
 The following information gives specific steps for handling fuel and oil, sewage and graywater, boat cleaning and maintenance, boating in sensitive areas, marine debris, and invasive species, along with links to additional information.

 Fuel and Oil

 While large spills of oil and gasoline are rare, the small drips from regular boating activities can add up.
 This oil and gasoline degrades marine water quality and is toxic to humans and marine life.
 These simple steps can help you keep oil and fuel out of the water.

 - Refuel carefully - Always use an oil absorbent cloth or pad when fueling to catch small drips, particularly when you remove the fuel nozzle from the boat's fuel line.
 Also, do not top off the fuel tank—fuel expands in the heat, causing tanks to leak if too full.
 The BoatU.S.
 Foundation's Help Stop the Drops website provides details to ensure drip-free fueling.
 If you do spill, report it to facility staff.
 Do not use soap to break up or disperse the spill.
 It increases harm to the environment and is illegal.